HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4_multiplehouses/README.md

 ![](<../../.gitbook/assets/4 (3)>)

-The _Anchor Preset_s buttons displays the currently selected preset option if there is one.
+The _Anchor Presets_ buttons displays the currently selected preset option if there is one.
 If the anchors on either the horizontal or vertical axis are set to different positions than any of the presets, the custom options are shown.

 ### Anchor and position fields in the Inspector